TheBeeArr/beearr-tiles-and-tools/README.md

 ![1](https://github.com/TheBeeArr/beearr-tiles-and-tools/blob/11e7dc8ee7db442364e6b2f0361b767fcfd2a4f5/Images/blood.gif)

 ## Adding these tools to your TileZed.
 The process of adding the tools is faily simple.
+Head to your TileZed folder and:

+- Replace the 'LuaTools.txt' within the /TileZed/ folder by the one provided.